James Anderson: England seamer treated for 'minor issue' during Lancashire's County Championship clash with Somerset

-Lancashire confirmed James Anderson's absence from the second morning at Emirates Old Trafford, with a spokesperson saying: "Jimmy is off the field with a minor issue, which is currently being assessed"; the first Ashes Test between England and Australia gets underway on June 16
+Lancashire confirmed James Anderson's absence from day two at Emirates Old Trafford; first Ashes Test between England and Australia gets under way at Edgbaston on Friday June 16; Steve Smith out for three batting for Sussex against Leicestershire

-England seamer James Anderson was a conspicuous absentee on the second morning of Lancashire's LV= Insurance County Championship clash with Somerset, receiving treatment for a "minor issue".
+England seamer James Anderson did not appear on day two of Lancashire's LV= Insurance County Championship clash with Somerset as he received treatment for a "minor issue".

 Anderson was in outstanding form on the opening day at Emirates Old Trafford, taking two for 16 from 14 metronomic overs, but left the field shortly before rain brought an early end to proceedings.